Flock: A Low-Cost Streaming Query Engine on FaaS Platforms: Function Communication

-\flock \emph{completely eliminates} the coordinator by putting the function name of the next stage in the current function's cloud context during the query planning phase on the client-side (see Figure~\ref{template_spec}).
-When the current function finishes the computation, it simply passes the result to the next function invocation's payload.
-1) For asynchronous invocation, if the function is terminated abnormally or thrown invocation errors, AWS Lambda retries the function. \flock configures a dead-letter queue~\cite{lambda-dlq} on the function to capture events that weren't successfully processed for further processing.
-2) For synchronous invocation, \flock implements truncated linear backoff algorithm that uses progressively longer waits between retries for rate limit exceeded errors.
-The retries are only required in synchronous invocations when \flock passes multiple payloads to a single function with concurrency equals to 1, more details are explained in Section~\ref{subsec:func_group}.
-The current function, in this approach, regularly re-invokes a failed function, increasing the waiting time between retries until the maximum backoff time is reached.
-The following is the duration of the wait:

-The increase\_factor starts from 1, and reset to 1 when 50*increase\_factor exceeds the maximum backoff. random\_milliseconds is bounded to 100ms that helps to avoid cases in which many functions retry at once, sending requests in synchronized waves.
-In conclusion, removing the query engine's core coordinator makes coding, operation, and maintenance easier while potentially reducing query processing time.
+\flock eliminates the coordinator by putting the name of the next function stage in the current function's cloud context during client-side query planning (see Figure~\ref{template_spec}).
+When the current function finishes computation, it passes the result to the next function invocation's payload.
+For asynchronous invocation, if the function terminates abnormally or throws invocation errors, AWS Lambda retries the function. \flock configures a dead-letter queue~\cite{lambda-dlq} on the function to capture events that weren't successfully processed for further processing.
+For synchronous invocation, \flock implements a truncated linear backoff algorithm that uses progressively longer waits between retries for rate limit exceeded errors.
+These retries are only required when \flock passes multiple payloads to a single function with concurrency equal to 1 (see Section~\ref{subsec:func_group}).
+The current function regularly re-invokes a failed function, increasing the wait time between retries until reaching the maximum backoff time.
+The wait duration is calculated as: \texttt{min(50 * increase\_factor + random\_ms, max\_backoff)} where \texttt{increase\_factor} starts at 1 and resets when \texttt{50 * increase\_factor} exceeds \texttt{max\_backoff}. \texttt{random\_ms} is bounded to 100ms to avoid synchronized retry waves.
+Removing the query engine's core coordinator simplifies coding, operation, and maintenance while potentially reducing query processing time.